Nikhil-Singh25/jenkins_pipeline/README.md

                         proxy_set_header X-Real-IP $remote_addr;
                     }
                 }

+ - These lines configure Nginx to act as a reverse proxy for Jenkins.
+The `upstream` block defines a group of servers that Nginx can proxy requests to, in this case only one server running on `127.0.0.1` on port `8080`.
+The `server` block defines a virtual server that listens on port `80 (HTTP)` and forwards requests to the Jenkins server defined In the `upstream` block.
+The `location` block defines how requests to the root URL (/) should be handled, by passing them on to the Jenkins server and setting some HTTP headers in the process.

 - Run `nginx -t` to test the configuration file of the Nginx web server for syntax errors</br>
      When this command is executed, Nginx parses the configuration file and checks for any syntax errors or issues that might prevent Nginx from starting properly.
 If any errors are found, the command will print an error     message and exit with a non-zero status code.